-fresh and vibrant, this vegan gluten free Mango Edamame Quinoa Salad brings protein and fresh flavor. a great meal prep recipe and the best potluck recipe!
+Fresh and vibrant, this vegan gluten free mango edamame quinoa salad combines protein with fresh flavor.
+A great meal prep and potluck recipe!

 recipe originally published June 16, 2011

 Perfect summer potluck salad

 When the weather is warm, all I want are light dishes and fresh flavors.

 This mango edamame quinoa salad has these summer cravings covered.
 Brimming with several sources of protein, it can also be lunch or dinner!

 We enjoy this salad often, any time of year.
 It is a bright and colorful favorite that is flavorful and filling.
 My favorite salty marcona almonds bring a great crunch, and that red onion blends perfectly with the sweet mango.
 Each time I make this I am in bliss over the zesty layers!

 This really is the best potluck recipe.
 A great dish for a game day spread, a summer BBQ, even brunch.
 This one is also a great meal prep recipe - I make a big batch on meal prep days to enjoy all week long.

 We love having this as an easy answer to lunch or dinner.